ashinshanly/my_res/README.md

-*A modern simple static resume template and theme.
-Powered by Jekyll and GitHub pages.*
+*A simple static resume webpage powered by Jekyll and GitHub pages.*